Q: When will I get my child support payment?

 A: Comal County uses a calendar year method based upon the

 anniversary month of the employee to track FMLA leave.
-The employee is
+Vacation and Sick leave run

-before the actual unpaid FMLA (up to 12 weeks or 60 workdays) coverage
+concurrently with FMLA (up to 12 weeks or 60 workdays).

 he/she is out (This includes paid vacation/sick leave time as well as